bparanj/crystal/computer/basics/ac-dc.md

+Define electrical voltage.
+This needs to be explained before explaining DC voltage.

 ### What is DC Voltage?

 **Direct Current (DC) voltage** is a type of electrical voltage where the current flows in a single direction.
 The voltage level remains constant over time.

+Which direction?
+From where to where?

+[ ] Diagram goes here

 #### Characteristics of DC Voltage:
 - **Unidirectional**: Current flows in one direction.